dklounge/dklounge.github.io/_posts/2014-05-12-signal-to-noise-ratio.md

 [![Where Good Ideas Come From]({{site.url}}/assets/images/2014-05-12_GoodIdeas.jpg "Where Good Ideas Come From")](http://www.amazon.com/gp/product/B003ZK58TA/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B003ZK58TA&linkCode=as2&tag=dklo-20)

 In other words, Nemeth "deliberately introduced noise into the decision-making process," and the outcome was measurable increase in creativity.
 You read that right.
 Error is good in this context.
-Fascintaing!
+Fascinating!

 Like your peers, you probably have read Malcolm Gladwell\'s books.
 In <a target="out" href="http://www.amazon.com/gp/product/B000OT8GD0/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B000OT8GD0&linkCode=as2&tag=dklo-20&linkId=WDASKL62XT4R7XQV">The Tipping Point: How Little Things Can Make a Big Difference</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=dklo-20&l=as2&o=1&a=B000OT8GD0" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />, Gladwell describes the power of context.
 Narrating a shooting incident in the New York Subway by one Bernie Goetz, Gladwell points to the common assumption that crimes originate from a motive, that Goetz had a tough childhood, that he had psychological issues, and so forth.
 Instead, the Broken Windows principle suggests the exact opposite.

 <blockquote>
   <p>[The individual] ... is actually someone acutely sensitive to his environment, who is alert to all kinds of cues, and who is prompted to commit crimes based on his perception of the world around him.
-That is an incrdibly radical - and in some sense unbelievable - idea.</p>
+That is an incredibly radical - and in some sense unbelievable - idea.</p>
 </blockquote>

 Let\'s replace "commit crimes" with "commit good code" or "commit good ideas or actions."
 As Gladwell goes onto say: "The Powre of Context is an environmental argument.
 It says that behavior is a function of social context."